Logiqx/wca-ipy/docker/README.md

 [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) are used to provide the initial password for the WCA user mentioned earlier.

-It may be overkill in this instance but it secrets are more appropriate for passwords than standard environment variables.
+It may be overkill in this instance but secrets are more appropriate for passwords than standard environment variables.

 #### Ports